Isle of Wight Guru

 11. Holiday Pampering

-We've got a whole guide to spa days and spa breaks on the Isle of Wight.
+We've got a whole guide to spa days and spa breaks on the Isle of Wight - although the choice is quite limited.

 12. Amusement arcades

-Ventnor's seafront Gaiety amusement arcade closed a few years ago and and isn't showing much sign of re-opening.
+Ventnor's seafront Gaiety amusement arcade closed a few years ago and is due to be developed into residential property.

 Change sign at Shanklin Amusement arcade